seiffawal/useful_powershell_script/README.md

    - Identifies the most famous APIs that malware commonly uses.

 **3. Spyware Script (Not Finished)**
-   - A work-in-progress PowerShell script designed to detect and potentially remove spyware.
+   - A work-in-progress PowerShell script .

 **4. Show WiFi Password**
    - Utilizes the `netstat` command-line tool to display WiFi password information.